Artunn/unity-shaders/README.md

 Lambertian shading uses object's normal and Light position to calculate a gradient coloring.
 It is important because it doesn't change according to the viewer's position(If we had a specular component we would need that).
 As these two vectors gets closer in the opposite direction, we get a brighter color.
 All vectors and results are normalized and clamped between 0 and 1.

 <h3>Direction based coloring</h3>
-Our game development team was talking about visuals which look like a ketchapp game (skyward) and I found this https://halisavakis.com/my-take-on-shaders-directional-coloring/ tutorial.
+Our game development team was talking about visuals which might look like a ketchapp game (skyward) and I found this https://halisavakis.com/my-take-on-shaders-directional-coloring/ tutorial.
 I followed it and did little changes.
 It basically assigns one of the three selected colors according to the brightness of that vertex.